The Case Study of Vanitas: Anime

 The series was listed twice by Anime News Network as one of the best anime from 2021, while IGN featured it in their own list as well.
 The handling of vampirism between Jeanne and Vanitas as well as Dominique and Noé was listed by Caitlin Moore from Anime News Network as the best moment in anime from such year due to amount of sex appeal they portray directly.
 The Fandom Post agreed in regards to the sex appeal featured during the episode where Jeanne sucks Vanitas' blood, comparing it directly to sex, hinting it as an example to why their misrelationship could progress in following episodes of the series.

 The Fandom Post found the early fight scenes of the series were the most appealing parts of the series based on how unpredictable Vanitas was, especially when dealing with Jeanne, but the series was less eventful in other areas where there was criticism over the handling of science fiction elements.
 Several reviewers focused on Vanitas' relationship with the vampire Jeanne.
 Vanitas forcing a kiss with her was criticized as being inappropriate as comedy.
 The massive violence displayed in the series' fifth episode resulted in Funimation warning sensitive viewers to avoid watching it.
 Bones' animation has been generally praised for making the settings and character details appealing alongside Yuki Kajiura's music.
 Natsuki Hanae's performance as Vanitas brought major praise from Anime Feminist for how he conveyed different sides of Vanitas' twisted personality to the point he comes across as "peak trash".
 The Fandom Post noted that Vanitas and Jeanne's comical date is more enjoyable than the main plot which is later foreshadowed.
 The series' second half also earned a positive reception from Anime News Network writers due to the character arcs of the main cast as well as the production value, to the point that they considered it to be one of the best anime of the Winter 2022 season.

 In 2022, the series was nominated for the 6th Crunchyroll Anime Awards in the category of "Best Fantasy".
-The characters of Vanitas, Noé, and Jeanne were popular in Anitrendz, with Vanitas and Jeanne being nominated in the couple category in 2022.
+The characters of Vanitas, Noé, and Jeanne were popular on Anime Trending, with Vanitas and Jeanne being nominated in the couple category in 2022.
 The series was also nominated for the 7th Crunchyroll Anime Awards in the "Best Fantasy" category in 2023.